 The Crisis Response Team is the “boots on the ground staff,” responsible for managing the university’s response to an incident.
 Comprising of seven director-level members selected on the basis of their role in the day-to-day operation of the university and how that knowledge, responsibility and experience could be a benefit in an emergency, the CRT determines and implements all appropriate measures to respond to emergencies or disasters.

-The CRT members - Dr. Bonnie Rose, executive vice president (emergency director); Daniel Guariglia, director of facility services (emergency coordinator); John Barker, director of campus safety (emergency coordinator-alternate); Christy Ferguson, director of contract services & risk management (emergency coordinator-alternate); Richard Kernin, director of information technology; John Spanbauer, director of recreation & intramural sports; Lori Soos, director of student health Services; and Kimberly Zukowski, director of residence life - have received extensive training in a variety of areas.
+The CRT members - Dr. Bonnie Rose, executive vice president (emergency director); Daniel Guariglia, director of facility services (emergency coordinator); John Barker, director of campus safety (emergency coordinator-alternate); Christy Ferguson, director of contract services & risk management (emergency coordinator-alternate); Richard Kernin, director of information technology; John Spanbauer, director of recreation & intramural sports; Cheri Lyon, director of student health services; and Kimberly Zukowski, director of residence life - have received extensive training in a variety of areas.
 All have completed the appropriate level of NIMS training in accordance with their assigned role, and each has participated in at least one tabletop exercise and one functional exercise.
 Most of this training was conducted by the New York State Emergency Management Office, the Niagara Falls Fire Department, the American Red Cross, and the Department of Homeland Security, and consisted of lectures, exercises, drills and hands-on learning.
 Because training is a continuous process, several sessions are scheduled for 2012, including a functional exercise in the fall.